lblva/we-re_not_special/docs/README.md

 ## The code
 *(Disclaimer: I had never used Python before, so I had to rely on YouTube tutorials and ChatGPT.)*

 I started my project with the following tutorial: [Body Segmentation Tutorial](https://www.youtube.com/watch?v=IZEkwUJ6QGQ&list=LL&index=1&t=122s).
 This tutorial is about body segmentation.
-After following the tutorial, you will have a code that segments your body silhouette. <br style="line-height:0">
+After following the tutorial, you will have a code that segments your body silhouette.
 The video does not show you how to download Python or the necessary libraries, so I will.

 **Step 1:** Download Python from [this site](https://www.python.org/downloads/).
 I recommend version 3.8, 64-bit. </br> </br>